-No physical office space required to qualify for an E-2 Investor Visa or E-1 Treaty Trader Visa starting July 17, 2020.
+No physical office space required to qualify for E-2 Visa or E-1 Visa for USA

 The change which comes in the mid of the COVID-19 pandemic, has likely been made in response to the Coronavirus in an effort to relax the regulation to help businesses and foreign investors cope with the effects of the pandemic.

 Specifically, the Foreign Affairs Manual now provides that physical office space is not a requirement when applying for an E2 or E1 visa and the treaty investor or trader can qualify for an E2 or E1 visa, respectively, without having a physical office space in the United States.

 The current Foreign Affairs Manual states that “an applicant does not necessarily need a physical office space to qualify for an E visa.
 Although having physical office space may be relevant in determining whether the requirements for an E visa have been met, it is not a requirement to qualify for the visa.”